 Exception: Corporations subject to the Wisconsin income tax rather than the franchise tax shouldn't add back interest income that is exempt from state income tax under either Wisconsin or federal law.
-This includes interest income received on Wisconsin municipal housing authority bonds,

-Wisconsin municipal redevelopment authority bonds, Wisconsin community development authority bonds, and bonds issued by the government of Puerto Rico.
+This includes interest income received on Wisconsin municipal housing authority bonds, Wisconsin municipal redevelopment authority bonds, Wisconsin community development authority bonds, Wisconsin Housing and Economic Development Authority bonds issued to fund multifamily affordable housing or elderly housing projects, and bonds issued by the government of Puerto Rico.

 Line 2.
-Enter taxes imposed by Wisconsin, any other state, and the District of Columbia that are value-added taxes, single business taxes, or taxes on or measured by net income, gross income, gross receipts, or capital stock and were deducted in computing federal taxable income.
+Enter taxes imposed by Wisconsin, any other state, and the District of Columbia that are value-added taxes, single business taxes, or taxes on or measured by net income, gross income, gross receipts, or capital stock and that were deducted in computing federal taxable income.